xebia/essentials/test-everything.md

 ---

 layout: card
 category: testing

 ---

 When you don't have time to test everything, you're building too much

 ---

-<p>When a story isn't tested, it simply is not ready for
+When a story isn't tested, it simply is not ready for production.
-      production.
 This means that focus should be on testing throughout the sprint, by the whole team.
-No new work should be picked up if there is still unfinished test work.</p>
+No new work should be picked up if there is still unfinished test work.

 ---

 ### Motivation